Transcript: Food Sources of Flame-Retardant Chemicals

 Below is an approximation of this video’s audio content.
 To see any graphs, charts, graphics, images, and quotes to which Dr. Greger may be referring, watch the above video.

 What are they eating in New York?
-I bet its more than just big apples.
-You may remember me covering this study a few years ago, which showed that the primary source of flame retardant chemicals in the American diet (with the exception of infants, who get all the pollution straight from their moms) is meat, fish, dairy, and eggs.
+I bet it’s more than just big apples.
+You may remember me covering this study a few years ago, which showed that the primary sources of flame-retardant chemicals in the American diet (with the exception of infants, who get all the pollution straight from their moms) are meat, fish, dairy, and eggs.

-So bottom-line, white meat is more contaminated with flame retardant chemical pollutants than red.
-Though the highest concentrations, are actually found in our dogs and cats food
+So, bottom line: white meat is more contaminated with flame-retardant chemical pollutants than red, though the highest concentrations are actually found in dogs’ and cats’ food.

 What about polychlorinated naphthalenes?
-Until this study was published “Information on the occurrence of toxicologically significant [industrial pollutants] in food, or on human exposure, [was] sparse. “ PCNs are chlorinated polycyclic aromatic hydrocarbons, a potentially vast group of little-known environmental contaminants of human origin, whose chemical structure “can bestow a dioxin-like mode of toxic action.
+Until this study was published, “Information on the occurrence of [these] toxicologically significant [industrial pollutants] in food, or on human exposure, [was] sparse.” “…PCNs…are chlorinated polycyclic aromatic hydrocarbons—a potentially vast group of little-known environmental contaminants of [human] origin,” whose chemical structure “can bestow a dioxin-like mode of toxic action.”
 Say no more.

 Though banned in many countries, which aisle might we still find the most in the grocery store?
 The bread shelves?
-Dairy case?
-Deli?
-Egg section?
+The dairy case?
+Would it be in the deli?
+The egg section?
 Fish counter?
-Produce department?
+Or, would it be in the produce department?